Introduction: Stocks and Bonds – Why Understanding Matters

 Types of Stocks

 Bonds are a form of debt investment.
-When you buy a bond, you’re lending money to a company, municipality, or government entity.
-In exchange, they promise to pay you back with interest over a set period of time.
+When you buy a bond, you’re lending money to a government, municipality, or corporation.
+In return, the bond issuer promises to pay you interest at regular intervals (the coupon) and return the full face value at maturity.
+Unlike stocks, which represent ownership, bonds represent loans.

 How Bonds Work